Assessment Resources

 Now that we have established what our goals and process will be, we can use the selected assessment methods within the course or program to collect data.
 It is important to gather data using a standardized procedure to minimize bias and ensure reliability.
 It is a best practice to assess learning by using a rubric that defines performance standards.

-Examine the collected data to identify trends, strengths, and areas that need improvement.
+After the data has been collected, we can now examine it to identify trends, strengths, and areas that need improvement.
 Analyze the results in the context of your course or program’s learning outcomes to determine how well students are meeting expectations.
-Engage department leaders and other stakeholders in this process to get a comprehensive understanding of the findings.
+It can be helpful to engage department leaders and other stakeholders at this point in this process to get a comprehensive understanding of the findings.

 Resources Available through the Rutgers University Libraries